-3. Pre-application Screening
+4. Pre-application Screening

-Among the Application Requirements mentioned above, those who intend to apply for the Course under (4)-(d) are required to undergo a pre-application screening before application.
-Please contact the Graduate Students Section in advance before the application deadline by email (ki-daigakuin@office.osaka-u.ac.jp) to inquire about the necessary procedures.
+Among the Application Requirements mentioned above, those who fall under 3-(4)-(d) for the Master's Course and 3-(4)-(f), (g) for the Doctoral Course are required to undergo a pre-application screening before application.
+Please contact the Graduate Students Section at least one month before the application deadline by email (ki-daigakuin@office.osaka-u.ac.jp) to inquire about the necessary procedures.

-4. Application Procedure
+5. Application Procedure